MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/update-automation.md

   --query "agentPoolProfiles[].{name:name,mode:mode, nodeImageVersion:nodeImageVersion, osSku:osSku, osType:osType}"
 ```

-Once update runs have completed, you can rerun these commands and view the updated versions that are deployed.
+Once update runs finish, you can rerun these commands and view the updated versions that are deployed.

 ---